Canon 1300D vs Pentax K-5

 - More heavily discounted: Has been around for much longer (launched in September 2010).

-If the number of relative strengths (bullet points above) is taken as a guide, the K-5 emerges as the winner of the match-up (9 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the K-5 is the clear winner of the contest (12 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 1300D vs Pentax K-5